anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 voucher, if required; however, no revocation method is described.

-Note that a voucher may be signed by a chain of intermediate CAs leading up to the trust anchor certificate known by the Pledge.
-Even though the voucher itself is not revocable, it may still be revoked, per se, if one of the intermediate CA certificates is revoked.
+Note that a voucher may be signed by a chain of intermediate CAs leading up to the trust anchor CA known by the Pledge.
+Even though the voucher itself is not revocable, it is still revoked, per se, if one of the intermediate CA certificates is revoked.

 ## Voucher Per Pledge